Qantas grounds 3 Boeing 737s due to hairline cracks | WTOP

 Qantas said it was working with Civil Aviation Safety Authority, the Australian aviation industry regulator, and Boeing to resolve this issue, which involved complex repair work.

+Boeing said it could not yet estimate how much it might have to pay for inspections and repairs.

+The hairline cracks on older 737s were discovered as Boeing works to get its newer 737 Max jets back in the air.

-U.S. congressional hearings this week have produced internal Boeing documents showing that company employees raised concerns about the design of a key flight-control system and the hectic pace of airplane production long before two 737 MAX jets crashed, killing 346 people.
+Hearings this week in the U.S. Congress produced internal Boeing documents showing that company employees raised concerns about the design of a key flight-control system and the hectic pace of airplane production long before Max jets crashed in Indonesia and Ethiopia.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.